Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 This documentation contains the following article types:

-- **How the content moderator works** contain instructions for using the service in more general ways.
+- **How the Content Moderator works** contain instructions for using the service in more general ways.

 - **Concepts** provide in-depth explanations of the service categories.